top of page

 Goa Highlights

-The 'activities' in this area such as visiting the spice plantation I have tried and tested, I just don't rate them – and for me, Goa is about enjoying the beach and the cuisine and taking a few days to relax between Indian cities.
+The other 'activities' in this area such as visiting the spice plantation I have tried and tested, I just don't rate them – and for me, Goa is about enjoying the beach and the cuisine and taking a few days to relax between Indian cities.

 Pina Coladas in Goa